A Leray-Serre spectral sequence for Lagrangian Floer theory: Introduction

 To construct such a Lagrangian, one typically takes $L_F\subset F_p$ and flows out a submanifold over $L_B$ with respect to the connection $H$, assuming that the holonomy preserves $L_F$.
-A given fibered Lagrangian must be invariant under parallel transport; see Lemma \ref{fiberedlagrangianlemma}.
+Any fibered Lagrangian is invariant under parallel transport; see Lemma \ref{fiberedlagrangianlemma} for more details on how to construct such an object.

 The coefficient ring that we use is a Novikov ring in two variables: